Logan Scamfer

 • B.S.
 Geoscience, Geophysics Emphasis

-Boise State University, Boise, ID, USA · Fall 2019 — Spring 2023
+Boise State University, Boise, ID, USA · Fall 2019 — Summer 2023

 • M.S.
 Earth System Science, Solid Earth Geophysics

-University of Alaska Fairbanks, Fairbanks, AK, USA · Spring 2024 — Present
+University of Alaska Fairbanks, Fairbanks, AK, USA · Spring 2024 — Spring 2026

 Experience